cgkoutzigiannis/todo-api/README.md

 ## Update a specific item
 http PUT http://localhost:3000/todos/2/items -A bearer -a eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxfQ.YvpeoTwNNC78GlPrVKCGbqvtjFDl_kTBcGjbY_gaQxA < ~/test.json
-![Update a todo list item](/images/update_item.png) The data we used for this command were:
+![Update a todo list item](/images/update_item.png) The data we used for this command were:<br>
 ![Update JSON data](/images/update_data.png)

 ## Delete a specific item